Skip navigation

 What is the employee savings allowance?

-The employee savings allowance is a cash allowance granted by the state to promote investments for capital formation among employees.
-It is a state premium for capital-forming benefits.
+The employee savings allowance is a cash allowance granted by the state to encourage employees to invest in capital formation.
+It is a state bonus for capital-forming benefits.

-Capital-forming benefits (Vermögenswirksame Leistungen, VL) are cash benefits that your employer invests for you, e.g. on the basis of a collective agreement, a company agreement or an employment contract
+Capital-forming benefits (VL) are cash benefits that your employer invests for you, e.g. on the basis of a collective agreement, a works agreement or an employment contract.

 Note

-You can claim the employee savings allowance even if your employer does not pay capital-forming benefits.
-In this case, ask your employer to deduct the deposit to your investment account from your salary.
+You can also claim the employee savings allowance if your employer does not pay any capital-forming benefits.
+In this case, ask your employer to deduct the payment into your investment account from your salary.

 This page uses cookies.
 You can find out more information about the General Data Protection Regulation under Data protection.